Headspace Meditation App Review

 As of today, I have meditated 25 out of the last 30 days.
 On Thursday I didn’t make time to meditate before work, so I meditated in the car on my break.
 Maybe I am becoming one of those crazy yogis… I recommend the Headspace app for anyone who wants to try out meditation, but doesn’t know where the hell to start.
 It definitely kicked off my new habit and helped me understand how to get all zen and shit.
 As long as I don’t think about how I need to do laundry and wash dishes oh shit I suck at meditating which means I am a horrible human being who will never succeed at anything can stay focused.

 Do you meditate?
 If you do, how did you get started?
+How does meditation help you or improve your life?
 What do you think of meditation, whether you practice it or not?
-Do you think Andy at Headspace should send a little jingle my way for this glowing endorsement of his app?
-Wouldn’t that be cool?